 The Gutaba Hills is a rare example of San paintings in clear view, whereas ordinarily they are found in caves and rock shelters which assist in the preservation of the colours.
 The intense paintings are brilliantly etched into the stone using materials that archaeologists assume to be a blend of snake venom, blood and plant juice.
 These wondrous images vie for your attention with a cluster of 13 venerable baobab trees that tower over the bush, delicately stretching their branches towards the skies.

-The baobab trees boast a circumference of around 7 metres (23 feet) and a height of around 5 metres (17 feet).
+The baobab trees boast a circumference of around 7 meters (23 feet) and a height of around 5 meters (17 feet).
 Take some time out to reflect in the shade of the centuries-old trees, humbled by their large presence and the secrets that flow deep within their roots.

 The soulful scene transports travelers to a mystic world, inviting wayfarers to appreciate the magnitude and potency of Africa.
 As the sun dips below the horizon, marvel at the silhouettes of the baobab’s looming branches, with the rich copper and blush hues of sunset peeking through and illuminating the fertile ground.